 Thank you for your interest in enrolling at Crestview Local Schools.
-We are proud to serve students in Richland and Ashland counties and look forward to getting to know your child and your family.
+We are proud to serve preschool through high school students in Richland and Ashland counties and look forward to getting to know your child and your family.

-To begin the enrollment process, please review the steps below.
+To begin the enrollment process for either K-12 or preschool, please review the steps below.
 If you are inquiring about Open Enrollment or Tuition-Based Enrollment, scroll down for more information.

 You will meet with our Records Secretary or another one of our Board Office team to complete your registration.
 Make sure to have all of the required documentation in hand when you arrive.
 We are unable to complete your registration without each item.